gi0rgi-k/OOP-UoE/Unit09/CollaborativeDiscussion/README.md

-You can find Collaborative Discussion Peer Responses in these file: 'PeerResponse_1.pdf' & 'PeerResponse_2.pdf'
+You can find Collaborative Discussion Peer Responses in these files: 'PeerResponse_1.pdf' & 'PeerResponse_2.pdf'